The Margaret Jenkins Dance Company

 Over the last two decades, the MJDC has created collaborative pieces with companies from India (2006), China (2009), and Israel (2014).
 These three dance works were made during times when the possibilities of international exchange and the opening of artistic borders were energized and expanding.
 Times have changed.

 MJDC’s ambitious new work, Global Moves, brings these companies from different parts of the globe together - in conversation for the first time - to respond through movement and dialogue to this current atmosphere of heightened fear.
-Representing countries facing their own turmoil and disunity, these artists gather to make a spirited new evening-length dance at the Yerba Buena Center for the Arts Forum & Gardens in Fall 2021.
+Representing countries facing their own turmoil and disunity, these artists gather to make a spirited new evening-length dance in June 2022.

 Working remotely, the choreographers, dancers and artistic collaborators will share prompts based on their culture’s proverbs and various historical texts, using these materials to examine the waves of isolation and xenophobia currently impacting the world.
 Jenkins will serve as the project’s main cartographer, gathering materials and creating a map of how they are shared and realized among the various participants toward a final whole.